Mexico rocked by strong earthquake | DW | 08.09.2021

 A powerful earthquake struck southern Mexico on Tuesday night, causing buildings to rock and sway as far away as Mexico City nearly 200 miles away.

-The US Geological Survey reported the earthquake had a preliminary magnitude of 7.0 and was centered 8 kilometers (about 5 miles) east-southeast of Pueblo Madero in Guerrero state, about 48 kilometers inland from popular tourist destination Acapulco.
+The US Geological Survey reported the earthquake had a preliminary magnitude of 7.0 and was centered around 17 kilometers (about 10 miles) inland from popular tourist destination Acapulco.

 In Mexico City, the ground shook for nearly a minute, causing a number of people to immediately evacuate their buildings, fearing the worst.